gilramir/argparse/README.md

 * **MetaVar**: The text to use as the name of the value in the --help output.

 * **NumArgs**: (optional) For positional and switch arguments, specifies how many arguments _must_ follow the option.
+The value type must be a slice.

 * **NumArgsGlob**: (optional) For positional arguments only, a string that specifies how many values can or must be provided: